Theory of quantum system certification: a tutorial: Quantum processes

-Note that the assumption of the existence of such a map $\phi$ already encodes assumptions on the quantum device and its noise process: The map $\phi$ might model the compilation into elementary gates, effects and imperfections of the physical control and noise.
+Note that the assumption of the existence of such a map $\phi$ already encodes assumptions on the quantum device and its noise process: the map $\phi$ might model the compilation into elementary gates, effects and imperfections of the physical control, and noise.
 All these steps are not allowed to depend on the gate sequence the gate is part of, the overall time that evolves during the protocol, or other external variables.
+This noise can in particular be described as \emph{context-independent} and \emph{Markovian}.

-With these ingredients we can state a proto-typical \ac{RB} protocol.
+With these ingredients we can state a prototypical \ac{RB} protocol, see Figure~\ref{fig:RB} for an illustration.